ZLoverty/zloverty.github.io/code/notes.md

     code = "\n".join([make_html(font) for font in sorted(set([f.name for f in matplotlib.font_manager.fontManager.ttflist]))])
     HTML("<div style='column-count: 2;'>{}</div>".format(code))
     ```

     To see just the names of available font families:
-    ```
+    ```python
     sorted([f.name for f in matplotlib.font_manager.fontManager.ttflist])
     ```
-2. Get immediate subfolders (next function):
+1. Get immediate subfolders (next function):
     ```python
     import os
     folder = '~'
     sfL = next(os.walk(folder))[1]
     ```

-3. Bitmap image can be converted to SMOOTH vector image easily using Python.
+2. Bitmap image can be converted to SMOOTH vector image easily using Python.
 The original image shown below can be smoothed by the following command:
     ```python
     import matplotlib.pyplot as plt
     plt.imshow(data, interpolation='spline16')